aaronparker/aaronparker.github.io/_posts/2007-04-09-look-im-not-going-to-tell-you-again.md

 categories:
   - Applications
 ---
-Here&#8217;s an amusing dialog box that was displayed when [Battlefield 2142](http://battlefield.ea.com/battlefield/bf2142/) crashed the other day:
+Here's an amusing dialog box that was displayed when [Battlefield 2142](http://battlefield.ea.com/battlefield/bf2142/) crashed the other day:

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2007/04/1000.14.1238.BF2142MemoryError.png" />

-I dare not click Continue since I shouldn&#8217;t have been there in the first place and I don&#8217;t know what sort of trouble Try Again would have got me into..
+I dare not click Continue since I shouldn't have been there in the first place and I don't know what sort of trouble Try Again would have got me into..

-(This one&#8217;s an entry in the [Hall of Shame](http://www.stealthpuppy.com/blogs/travelling/archive/tags/Hall+of+Shame/default.aspx) because Battlfield crashes on a fairly regular basis, which is just a little more than annoying)
+(This one's an entry in the [Hall of Shame](http://www.stealthpuppy.com/blogs/travelling/archive/tags/Hall+of+Shame/default.aspx) because Battlfield crashes on a fairly regular basis, which is just a little more than annoying)